 You try and stay nice and relaxed, again reminding yourself that you must not rush.
-In your bladder pack you have a headtorch and a survival blanket and a energy bar, but you know you’ve moving well enough not to need them.
+In your bladder pack, you have a headtorch and a survival blanket and an energy bar, but you know you’ve moved well enough not to need them.

 Towards the end of the pitch you’re almost out of cams and krabs, and again wonder how you could carry more gear, but make it to the belay at last, feeling a huge surge of satisfaction as your aider’s krab snaps tight onto the belay bolt.

 Now - slowly and methodically you build the belay.
-Using a cordellete you create a powerpoint from the three bolts and pulling up the free end of the lead line, attached it with a screwgate direct to a bolt, then with another krab direct to the powerpoint.
-Next you unclip your haul line and attach it direct to the belay bolt, then attach it to your hauler and fix this to the powerpoint.
-Now you tie a fig of eight knot in the haul line AFTER it leaves the hauler (so the ropes comes up through the haul from the last belay - and then has a knot tied) and clip this in to the powerpoint as a second back up in case the hauler failed.
+Using a cordelette you create a masterpoint from the three bolts and pulling up the free end of the lead line, attached it with a screwgate direct to a bolt, then with another krab direct to the masterpoint.
+Next, you unclip your haul line and attach it direct to the belay bolt, then attach it to your hauler and fix this to the masterpoint.
+Now you tie a fig of eight knot in the haul line AFTER it leaves the hauler (so the ropes comes up through the haul from the last belay - and then has a knot tied) and clip this into the masterpoint as a second back up in case the hauler failed.

-You take off your rack and attach it too the belay, along with your silent partner and you’re ready to go.
+You take off your rack and attach it to the belay, along with your silent partner and you’re ready to go.

 Everything looks good so you rap down.

-It takes only a few second until you’re level with the belay - hanging in space.
-To reach it yo must pull out all the remaining slack from the rope bag, until the rope snaps tight to the bags, allowing you to pull yourself in.
+It takes only a few seconds until you’re level with the belay - hanging in space.
+To reach it you must pull out all the remaining slack from the rope bag, until the rope snaps tight to the bags, allowing you to pull yourself in.